-A leaky gut, especially from high fat or sugary meals, can also cause metabolic endotoxemia.
+A leaky gut, especially from high-fat or sugary meals, can also cause metabolic endotoxemia.
 This is when a toxic component of Gram-negative bacteria cell walls, lipopolysaccharides (LPS), leaks into your bloodstream and causes chronic inflammation.
-Metabolic endotoxemia can contribute to insulin resistance, weight gain, brain fog, fatigue, and many other health issues.
+Metabolic endotoxemia can contribute to insulin resistance, weight gain, brain fog, fatigue, and other health issues.

 Endotoxemia increases many inflammatory signals in the body, such as interleukins and tumor necrosis factors.
 The inflammation increases oxidative stress, which reduces brain mitochondria function.
-Endotoxemia also changes the way cells use oxygen, increasing the production of oxidative agents and decreasing mitochondrial function.
+Endotoxemia also changes how cells use oxygen, increasing the production of oxidative agents and decreasing mitochondrial function.

-Nutrient deficiencies can cause brain fog because your cells need nutrients to effectively produce energy.
+Nutrient deficiencies can cause brain fog because your cells need nutrients to produce energy effectively.

 If you can’t get enough of these nutrients, consider supplementing.
 Many people benefit from temporary high doses of these nutrients if their brain fog is caused by low vitamins, minerals, and other nutrients.
 Here, we discuss some nutrients most commonly associated with brain fog symptoms.

 Omega-3 fatty acids have many health benefits.
 They make us smarter because they provide energy and make up the membranes of our neurons.
 Moreover, they influence the flexibility of membranes, which contributes to better mitochondria signaling.